Blog

 This screenshot shows that conversational process in action, turning a simple text prompt directly into a visual UI you can see and test.

-Refining The AI-Generated Design
+Refining the AI-Generated Design

 For example, you could follow up with prompts like: